-The remote I/O configuration file defines the contents of the drops on the S908 network.
+The remote I/O configuration file defines the contents of the drops to be scanned on the S908 network.

 Begin a drop definition with a line that consists of the keyword Drop, followed by an equals sign and then the drop number, from 1 to 32.